-We have audited the accompanying balance sheets of Orchid Island Capital, Inc. (the "Company") as of December 31, 2011 and 2010 and the related statements of operations, stockholder's equity, and cash flows for the year ended December 31, 2011 and the period from November 24, 2010 (date operations commenced) to December 31, 2010.
+We have audited the accompanying balance sheet of Orchid Island Capital, Inc. (the "Company") as of December 31, 2010 and the related statements of operations, stockholder's equity and cash flows for the period from November 24, 2010 (date operations commenced) to December 31, 2010.
 These financial statements are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+Our responsibility is to express an opinion on these financial statements based on our audit.

-We conducted our audits in accordance with the standards of the Public Company Accounting Oversight Board (United States).
+We conducted our audit in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 The Company is not required to have, nor were we engaged to perform, an audit of its internal control over financial reporting.
 Our audit included consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the Company's internal control over financial reporting.
 Accordingly, we express no such opinion.
 An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+We believe that our audit provides a reasonable basis for our opinion.

-In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Orchid Island Capital, Inc. at December 31, 2011 and 2010, and the results of its operations and its cash flows for the year ended December 31, 2011 and the period from November 24, 2010 (date operations commenced) to December 31, 2010, in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial position of Orchid Island Capital, Inc. at December 31, 2010, and the results of its operations and its cash flows for period from November 24, 2010 (date operations commenced) to December 31, 2010, in conformity with accounting principles generally accepted in the United States of America.

-/s/ BDO USA, LLP Certified Public Accountants West Palm Beach, Florida March 27, 2012, except for Note 5, which is as of November 28, 2012
+/s/ BDO USA, LLP Certified Public Accountants West Palm Beach, Florida May 3, 2011

-ORCHID ISLAND CAPITAL, INC. BALANCE SHEETS DECEMBER 31,
+ORCHID ISLAND CAPITAL, INC. BALANCE SHEET DECEMBER 31, 2010

-2011 2010

 ASSETS:

-Mortgage-backed securities, at fair value
+Mortgage-backed securities - held for trading

-Pledged to counterparties \$ 46,640,037 \$ 24,420,773
+Pledged to counterparty, at fair value \$ 24,420,773

-Unpledged 9,361,547 1,421,891
+Unpledged, at fair value 1,421,891

-Total mortgage-backed securities 56,001,584 25,842,664
+Total mortgage-backed securities 25,842,664

-Cash and cash equivalents 1,891,914 1,196,035
+Cash and cash equivalents 1,196,035

-Restricted cash 90,750

-Accrued interest receivable 374,560 93,326
+Accrued interest receivable 93,326

-Prepaid expenses and other assets 9,964

-Total Assets \$ 58,368,772 \$ 27,132,025
+Total Assets \$ 27,132,025

-LIABILITIES AND STOCKHOLDER'S EQUITY
+LIABILITIES AND STOCKHOLDER'S EQU ΙТΥ

 LIABILITIES:

-Repurchase agreements \$ 44,325,000 \$ 22,732,684
+Repurchase agreements \$ 22,732,684

-Accrued interest payable 11,496 4,407
+Accrued interest payable 4,407

-Due to Bimini Capital Management, Inc. 238,061 20,088
+Due to Bimini Capital Management, Inc. 20,088

-Accounts payable, accrued expenses and other 14,583

-Total Liabilities 44,589,140 22,757,179
+Total Liabilities \$ 22,757,179

 COMMITMENTS AND CONTINGENCIES

 STOCKHOLDER'S EQUITY:

-Common Stock, \$0.01 par value; 1,000,000 shares authorized; 150,000 shares issued and outstanding as of December 31,
+Common Stock, \$0.01 par value; 1,000,000 shares authorized:

-2011 and 44,050 shares subscribed as of December 31, 2010 1,500 441
+44,050 shares subscribed as of December 31, 2010 441

-Additional paid-in capital 14,998,500 4,404,559
+Additional paid-in capital 4,404,559

-Accumulated deficit (1,220,368) (30,154)
+Accumulated deficit (30,154)

-Total Stockholder's Equity 13,779,632 4,374,846
+Total Stockholder's Equity 4,374,846

-Total Liabilities and Stockholder's Equity \$ 58,368,772 \$ 27,132,025
+Total Liabilities and Stockholder's Equity \$ 27,132,025